The renowned martial arts master Bruce Lee once said:

 Water scientist Masaru Emoto also believed that while water can heal us, we can heal water.
 This pioneering thinker conducted research on frozen water and found that it holds and responds to the energetic frequencies directed towards it.

 Emotu’s groundbreaking research discovered that water has the ability to copy and transfer information.
-Water exposed to violent, hateful messages forms fragmented, lopsided crystals.
+Water exposed to violent, hateful messages tended to form fragmented, lopsided crystals.

 But when we direct loving, grateful vibrations towards the water we drink, the water responds by moving into symmetrical, beautiful patterns.
-Emotu taught that when we send these positive intentions towards the water we drink, we can help to purify and energetically transform it.
+Emotu taught that when we send these positive intentions towards our water, we can help to purify and energetically transform it.

 What a beautiful thought to finish with — in the same way this incredible liquid hydrates and heals us, we too can heal water.
 For me, this simply serves as proof of the sacred relationship between water and humans.